mobilecraftapps-lang/mobilecraftapps-lang.github.io/freshkeeper/privacy/index.md

 ---

-**Thank you for trusting Fresh Keeper with your food management needs!**
+**Thank you for trusting Fresh Keeper with your food management needs!!**